Hybrid event tips for event planners

 Consider playing the pre-recorded session at set intervals for different time zones during repeat sessions.
 Request that the presenters go live at the conclusion of recorded sessions for Q&A. To compensate for time differences, global events may call for regional event planners to help with event discussion.

-Congested Agendas
+Congested agendas

 A virtual audience watching from home is more likely to have a shorter attention span than someone attending the event in person.
 Long, tiring workouts are difficult and exhausting, especially when done in front of a screen.